 Mary In The Protoevangelium of James

 The Protoevangelium depicts Mary like the Prophet Samuel as raised in the Temple; which we already know was completely ahistorical, the temple was not at ancient daycare.
-But when Mary turns twelve according to the story and was about the age of menstruation, the priest in the temple announces Mary needs to leave due to that menstruating women should not be in the temple.
+But when Mary turns twelve according to the story and was about the age of menstruation, the priest in the temple announces Mary needs to leave because that menstruating women should not be in the temple.
 Consequently, they need to find Mary a husband but they also insist contrary to the way that most Jews thought at the time; the priest at the temple insist that Mary remained a virgin.

 So they betrothed her to the widower Joseph that already had sons and a daughter and was over 80.
 Then Mary becomes pregnant, drawing from Matthew’s and Luke’s gospels, and then Mary gives birth painlessly in a cave at midnight stillness.
 The local midwife her name is Salome, here that “a virgin had brought forth” she actually doesn’t believe.
 So she’s actually going down to the cave and performs a gynecological examination on the virgin and proclaims that yes a virgin had brought forth.